Jameskmonger/chimneypot/README.md

 Chimneypot was designed to be simple, succinct and easy to use.

+To print to the console every time you receive a push event from your repo:

+    var chimneypot = require('chimneypot');

 ## License

 Chimneypot is completely released into the public domain, using [The Unlicense](http://unlicense.org).
 To see the full license text included with the project, you can read the [LICENSE file](/LICENSE).